South Park: Bigger, Longer & Uncut: Plot

 One morning in South Park, Colorado, Stan Marsh, Kyle Broflovski and his adopted brother Ike, Eric Cartman, and Kenny McCormick visit the movie theater to see Terrance and Phillip's R-rated film, Asses of Fire.
-After initially being denied tickets, the boys pay a homeless man to accompany them.
+After being denied tickets, the boys pay a homeless man to accompany them.
 After watching the film, the boys begin swearing constantly.
-Their friends are impressed and also see the film, except for Wendy Testaburger, who becomes acquainted with transfer student Gregory, to Stan's jealousy.
+Their friends are impressed and also see the film, except for Wendy Testaburger, who becomes acquainted with transfer student Gregory, much to Stan's jealousy.

+The next day, the boys start swearing at school and are sent to Mr. Mackey's office.
 When the children's parents find out, they are forbidden from seeing the film again, but do so multiple times.
-As a bet with Cartman, Kenny sets his fart on fire, imitating a scene from the film; he accidentally immolates himself and is rushed to the hospital, where he dies from a botched heart transplant.
-Barred from Heaven, Kenny descends into Hell, wherein he encounters Satan and his abusive partner Saddam Hussein.
+As per a bet with Cartman, Kenny sets his fart on fire (imitating a scene from the film), accidentally immolates himself and is rushed to the hospital, where he dies from a botched heart transplant.
+Kenny is denied entry to Heaven and descends into Hell, wherein he encounters Satan and his abusive partner Saddam Hussein.
 Meanwhile, Kyle's mother, Sheila, forms the Mothers Against Canada (M.A.C.) movement with other parents.
-Terrance and Phillip are arrested as war criminals; when the United States refuses to release them, Canada bombs the Baldwins in retaliation.
-The US declares war on Canada and arranges to have Terrance and Phillip executed during a USO show.
-After insulting Sheila, Cartman is implanted with a V-chip, which administers an electric shock whenever he swears.
+Terrance and Phillip are arrested as war criminals; when the United States refuses to release them, Canada bombs the Baldwin family in retaliation.
+The US declares war on Canada and arranges to have Terrance and Phillip executed during a United Service Organizations (USO) show.
+After insulting Sheila repeatedly, Cartman is implanted with a V-chip, which administers an electric shock whenever he swears.

-Satan prophesies that the war is a sign of the apocalypse and upon Terrance and Phillip's deaths, he will invade and conquer Earth.
+Satan prophesies that the war is a sign of the apocalypse and upon Terrance and Phillip's deaths, he will invade and conquer the Earth.
 After failing to persuade Satan to abandon Saddam, Kenny's ghost visits Cartman to warn him.
 Unable to reason with their mothers, Stan, Kyle, and Cartman form a resistance movement with their classmates to rescue Terrance and Phillip.
-At Gregory's behest, they recruit the French-accented, misotheistic Cristophe, nicknamed "the Mole."
+At Gregory's behest, they recruit the French-accented, misotheistic Cristophe, nicknamed "the Mole".
 Kyle later hides Ike in their family's attic as Canadians are sent to internment camps.
 After the boys infiltrate the show, Stan and Kyle attempt to stall the execution, while Cartman attempts to deactivate the alarm as the Mole prepares to secure Terrance and Phillip.
 However, Kenny's ghost reappears before Cartman, who runs away in fear, forgetting to shut down the alarm.
 The Mole is discovered and fatally mauled by guard dogs.